stepharriaza/Practica2_PrograWeb/README.md

 ```bash
 ng serve
 ```
-Once the project is started, open a browser and navigate to `http://localhost:4200/`.
+Once the project has started, open a browser and navigate to `http://localhost:4200/`.
 The application will automatically reload based on changes made to the project files.
 Once these two actions are completed, you can navigate through the project.

-## Use
+## Usage

-The project contains different pages that you can navigate and interact with.
+The project contains various pages that you can navigate and interact with.
 - Order Log: allows you to create new orders.
 - Order Update: updates the status of an order and saves its information.
 - Package Tracking: allows you to view the history of a package's status.